johannesgiorgis/udacity-notes/aind/computer_vision.md

 - image coordinate system: images are 2 dimensional and lie on the x-y plane, origin (0, 0) is at the top left of the image

+**Quiz:**
+- Move the image 100 pixels up: `G(x,y) = F(x, y - 100)`
+- Darken the image: `G(x,y) = 0.5 * F(x, y)`
+- Create a purely black and white image (no gray): `G(x,y) = {0 if F(x,y) < 150, and 255 otherwise`
+- Move the image 100 pixels down: `G(x,y) = F(x, y+100)`
+- Subtract another image F2(x, y) of the same size from the original image: `G(x,y) = F(x,y) - F2(x,y)`

+#### Color Thresholds
+- Use information about the colors in an image to isolate a particular area
+- example of CV pipeline step: selecting areas of interest
+- select an area of interest using a color threshold
+- Color Threshold used in number of applications
+	- Computer graphics
+	- Video
+- Commonly used with bue screen
+- Blue screen similar to green screen is used to layer two images or video streams based on identifying and replacing a large blue area.
+- How does it work?
+	- Isolate blue background
+	- Replace blue area with an image of your choosing

+#### Coding a Blue Screen
+- OpenCV is a popular computer vision library that has many built in tools for image analysis and understanding
+- **Why BGR instead of RGB?**
+	- OpenCV reads in images in BGR format vs RGB as BGR color format was popular among camera manufacturers and image software providers when it was being developed
+	- The red channel considered one of the least import color channels, so was listed last
+	- The standard has changed and most image software and cameras use RGB format
+	- It is good practice to intially convert BGR images to RGB before analyzing and manipulating them

 ## Lesson 8 - Image Segmentation
 #### Image Segmentation: